antonk-liv/conservation_pipeline/README.md

 - Python script can be called using python command, for example, *python conservation_code_run_with_config.py*

 It is also possible to run the script directly without using the configuration file.
 In this case, the user can run another version of the script *conservation_code_run_without_config.py* directly using a relevant Python IDE.
 However, in that case the user would have to specify origin species of target proteins, target amino acid, likely substitution of the target amino acid and BLAST E-value threshold in lines 20-23 of the script.

+## Outputs
+### **Main output files**
+Once the pipeline is run, all outputs are summarised in a newly generated folder called "ALL_OUTPUTS" where the user can find the following results:
+- **Folder *Alignments_per_target*** which contains multiple sequence alignments between each protein target and its top hits in aligned FASTA (.afa) format.
+The alignments can be viewed directly by using relevant software such as JalView.
+- **Folder *FASTA_sequences_of_top_hits_per_target*** which, for each target protein, contains its sequence in FASTA format and the sequence of its top hits.
+- **File *Conservation_of_target_sites.csv*** which contains summary conservation data for the target amino acid sites of interest from target proteins.
+- **File *X_conservation_in_TARGET_SPECIES.csv*** where X is the target amino acid and TARGET_SPECIES is the species code of the origin species from which the targets came from.
+This is a summary file containing conservation data for every target amino acid in each target protein.
+- **File *targets_not_analysed.csv*** containing protein targets which were not analysed and the reasons for their exclusion (see below for more details).

+### **Protein targets which were excluded from the analysis and the reasons for their exclusion**
+Our conservation pipeline was optimised to process as many target proteins as possible.
+However, some targets cannot be analysed by the pipeline due to one of the following reasons: